 After our day trip to Duke of Orleans and Cape Arid National Park, it was now time to head back west slowly!

-Stay for the night at Lucky Bay Campground
+Stay for the night: Lucky Bay camping

 Camping is the only option to spend the night at Lucky Bay.
-Some visitors come here as a day trip from Esperance, but staying for the night is an experience I highly recommend.
+Some visitors come here as a day trip from Esperance, but staying for the night in Lucky Bay is an experience I highly recommend.
 Kangaroos show up on the beach at dusk and dawn, and it looks lovely.
 It would be sad to leave just before it happens.
 But be careful: they are sneaky and very interested in your dinner or your breakfast!

 We were travelling during the busiest period of the year.
 It was a bit stressful as a few campgrounds in national parks are first-in first-served, and it’s bad news if it’s booked out when you arrive.
-That’s how it works for Lucky Bay Campground: you cannot book it in advance.
+That’s how it works for Lucky Bay camping: you cannot book it in advance.

-We left Esperance early in the morning to arrive at Lucky Bay campground when the first campers were packing up.
-This strategy was perfect: we found a spot straight away and had plenty of time to explore the beautiful area during the rest of the day.
+We left Esperance early in the morning to arrive at Lucky Bay camping when the first campers were packing up.
+This strategy was perfect: we found a spot straight away and had plenty of time to explore the beautiful area for the rest of the day.
 The campsite was full every night.
 When we left a couple of days later, someone was waiting for our spot as we were packing up.
 Although they recently upgraded the facilities and the size of Lucky Bay campground, it’s recommended to arrive early to secure a spot during the peak season as Lucky Bay reputation is increasing.
 This way, you may also be able to find a site with a perfect view.

 There’s another campground in the national park: Cape Le Grand campground.
-With only 15 sites, it’s a lot smaller than Lucky Bay campground.
+With only 15 sites, it’s a lot smaller than the Lucky Bay campground.

 We met a few people in the common area of Lucky Bay campground, and it was a great way to share tips about destinations in Western Australia and further away.
 As we were driving back from Esperance to Perth a few days later, we loved hearing stories about Bluff Knoll and decided to make a detour to the Stirling Ranges on our way back to do the hike.